Freedom-Windows-Team/Lindows_11.1/README.md

 ```

-Batch scripts about repairing and uninstalling can be converted using the ECHO generator tool in the Quick Launch menu at the top of Ibat interface.
+Batch scripts about repairing and uninstalling can be converted using the ECHO generator tool in the 快速启动 menu in Ibat at the top.
+(You can find Ibat in the start menu)

 Use Notepad++ to find and replace ```&@ECHO.``` with ```>>"C:\Path\To\Uninstaller.bat"&@ECHO.```.